How to build a future-ready ADHD clinic in 2026 and beyond

 3. How to adopt hybrid models of care safely?

-Safe hybrid ADHD care relies on clearly defined pathways that specify which steps can be completed remotely, and where in-person visits add value.
+Safe hybrid ADHD care relies on clearly defined workflows that specify which steps can be completed remotely, and where in-person visits add value.
 Validated digital tools, standardized protocols, and careful documentation of data are key to maintaining clinical quality of care.

 4. How do I explain ADHD results more clearly to patients?